cybercongress/cybertensor-developer-docs/docs/questions-and-answers.md

 ## General

-This General section presents a highly simplistic explanation of Bittensor.
+This General section presents a highly simplistic explanation of Cybertensor.
 Do not expect to understand all the details after you read this Q and A section.
 Follow the links provided throughout this section for a more developer-level comprehension of the details.

-### Is Bittensor a blockchain or an AI platform?
+### Is Cybertensor a blockchain or an AI platform?

-In Bittensor there is one blockchain and many platforms that are connected to this one blockchain.
+In Cybertensor there is one blockchain and many platforms that are connected to this one blockchain.
 We call these platforms as subnets.
 So, a subnet can be AI-related or can be something else.
-The Bittensor network has 32 distinct subnets.
+The Cybertensor network has 32 distinct subnets.
 All these subnets are connected to the single blockchain.
 We use the term "subtensor" for the blockchain.
 If you are thinking, "So, subnets are connected to subtensor?" then the answer is "yes, exactly."

 ### So what is a subnet?